Print

 Scale

-• 4 boneless skinless chicken breasts
+• 4 boneless, skinless chicken breasts

-• 1 tablespoon olive oil
+• 1 tablespoon extra virgin olive oil (sub avocado oil)

 Instructions

-1. optional brine: here is the smoked chicken brine which can be done beforehand if you want (not required).
+1. Optional Brine: here is the smoked chicken brine which can be done beforehand if you want (not required).

-7. Let chicken cook for approximately 50-70 minutes or until chicken reaches 165 degrees F. at the thickest part (use an instant read thermometer).
-Remove chicken from smoker and let rest 5-10 minutes.
+4. Smoke Chicken: Place chicken breasts directly on the grill grates of the smoker and close the lid.
+Let chicken cook for approximately 60-90 minutes or until chicken reaches 162 degrees F. at the thickest part (use an instant read thermometer).
+Remove chicken from smoker and let rest 5-10 minutes – the internal temp will continue to rise to 165 degrees F. as it rests.

-9. Let the chicken rest 5-10 minutes before cutting.
+6. Rest: Let the chicken rest 5-10 minutes before cutting.
 The internal temp of the chicken will continue to rise to 165 degrees F. as you sear and let it rest.

 Notes

 • Cook Time: how long it ultimately takes to smoke meat has so many variables at play (like wind, air temp, humidity, hot spots, thickness of chicken, etc.).
-These took an hour for me, but I provided a range to account for these other variables impacting your cook time.
+These took an hour for me, but I provided a range to account for these other variables impacting the cook time.

 • Smoked Chicken Thighs: we also have a similar recipe for Smoked Chicken Thighs.